 3.1 The definition of PFMI Principles in the Instrument includes the applicable key considerations for each principle.
 Annex E to the PFMI Report provides additional guidance on how each key consideration will apply to the specified types of clearing agencies.
-In interpreting and implementing the PFMI Principles, regard is to be given to the explanatory notes in the PFMI Report, as appropriate, unless otherwise indicated in section 3.1 or this Part 3 of the CP.
-As discussed in subsection 1.2(3) of this CP, the CSA and BOC have together developed Joint
+In interpreting and implementing the PFMI Principles, regard is to be given to the explanatory notes in the

-&lt;sup>11See, for example, section 21.4 of the Securities Act (Ontario).
+See, for example, section 21.4 of the Securities Act (Ontario).

-&lt;sup>12PFMI Principles that are relevant to payment systems and trade repositories, but not CCPs, SSSs and CSDs, are not adopted in Part 3.
+PFMI Principles that are relevant to payment systems and trade repositories, but not CCPs, SSSs and CSDs, are not adopted in Part 3.